23 Mar 22 | 15:39:35

 We’re going to look at what hashtags can help you to achieve and how to make the most of them.

-Despite how they are sometimes used, hashtags do actually serve a purpose.
 People using social media platforms can search and follow hashtags, meaning that they will see only posts with that hashtag.
 They may be simply for entertainment, for education or to keep up with news.
 For whatever reason, hashtags help people to see the posts they want to see.

 Hashtags also act as an indicator on what the content of the post is about, which can help when it comes to beating the pesky social media algorithms.
 On Instagram, users are able to visit a discovery page where they are shown posts that may interest them.
 If Instagram knows that a user likes to see posts about a certain topic, having those contextual hashtags may help your posts to appear here.